 Our times together for worship are a time of celebration for who God is and what He has done for us.
-We gather together to marvel at how amazing God is, to hear His Words to us, and to celebrate the Lord’s Supper.
+We gather together to marvel at how amazing God is, to hear His words to us, and to celebrate the Lord’s Supper.
 In doing these things we seek to magnify His worth and to be reminded to find our satisfaction and value in Christ.
-Worship is not just music, but happens anytime we see God for who He is.
 We believe when someone gets a taste of who God truly is then worship will be the supernatural by-product.

 The following are various elements of our time together as a church:

 We worship through music by singing contemporary praise songs and choruses as well as traditional hymns — all in a modern musical style.
 An important part of our time together through music is not only the style of music but also the words that accompany the songs.
 We desire to sing songs to our God that lift up His greatness and that praise Him His mercy and grace toward us.
 We seek to have “vertical worship” with songs that put the Lord at the center.

 Through the reading and study of the Word of God we get to know His character and priorities.
 Like all relationships, trust is built on knowledge and understanding of the person.
 We trust people we know to be trustworthy.
 We do not trust people we do not know or have shown themselves to not be trustworthy.
 The same dynamic is true as it relates to our Heavenly Father.
 Our trust (“faith”) in god grows as we see Him for who He is.
 Therefore, we take time to explore His Word which reveals God’s interaction with people over 1800 years.